 A. If I was a customer wishing to know something secretive about using feng shui to design interiors I would ask if all designers have homes that look like a magazine spread and if Feng Shui was a wacky religion.

 My answer would be- not in my home!
 I live with my kids, husband and pets.
 This always adds up to constant rambling through my home when friends pop over to play!
 Legos, Nerf Gun Bullets, Pet Hair, Homework papers, Single Alone Socks on the floor.
 Do I try to manage that using Feng Shui's art of placement and the organizational and design tricks I've learned?
 You betcha.
 That's the fun of design and using space to support your needs.
 Feng Shui is not a religion but I have learned that it does support ones method of spirituality.
 It's a great way to be authentic not only in your skin, but in your space where you live, work and play.

 Q. What important information should buyers have thought through before seeking you out?

 A. Ah!
 That's the nice thing about hiring a designer.
 We should be able to read a floor plan, estimate costs of materials after we measure a space and also suggest whether or not your ceiling requires painting!

 When I come to have our consultation I hope that you have thought about your likes and dislikes in color, furniture and what items including accessories that you have already at your home that could be used - just in a new way, or new area.

-I'll bring with me tools to measure, questions to ask, color options and a plethora of ideas through pictures and experiences!
+I'll bring with me tools to measure, questions to ask, color options and a plethora of ideas through pictures and experiences if you communicate with me some goals before our visit!
 If you bring a challenge that I can't answer during our consult because it's beyond my expertise, I will contact my network of contractors to find out what realistically we can obtain.
-That's the fun of design - always learning new ways to do things!
+That's the fun of design and feng shui - always learning new ways to do things!